The Tri-Diocesan Council on Aging Annual Fall Camp

-Ed is known for his collections of moving music, quirky humor, and insightful monologues.
-He has earned areputation as one of America's cutting edge religious communicators, a folk-theologian if you will, offering his teaching in story and song.
-Ed combines acoustic guitar, singing and commentary with a storytelling style often compared to that of Garrison Keillor, the radio humorist from 'Lake Wobegon'.
+Ed, a Methodist minister, is known for his collections of moving music, quirky humor, and insightful monologues.
+He has earned a reputation as one of America's cutting edge religious communicators, a folk-theologian if you will, offering his teaching in story and song.
+Ed combines acoustic guitar, singing and commentary with storytelling.

 For more information email firstname.lastname@example.org or call (540) 894-5330.